nickcrider/ot-docs/docs/writing.md

 ## Working with Python

-Using a popular and free code editor, like [Visual Studio Code](https://code.visualstudio.com/), is the reccomended method for writing Python protocols.
+Using a popular and free code editor, like [Visual Studio Code](https://code.visualstudio.com/), is the recommended method for writing Python protocols.
 It has great documentation and a lot of awesome features to help get you started writing your own python code.

 !!!
 Note